-As a result of being dependent on cocaine, one may find themselves acting completely different to obtain the substance and depending on the severity, may go to far extremes to maintain their high.
-In the long run, having a dependence of cocaine not only puts the addict’s life at risk but jeopardizes relationships and can rock the person’s whole world for the worst.
+As a result of being cocaine addiction or dependence, one may find themselves acting completely different to obtain the substance and depending on the severity, may go too far extremes to maintain their high.
+In the long run, having a dependence on cocaine not only puts the addict’s life at risk but jeopardizes relationships and can rock the person’s whole world for the worst.

 Cocaine addiction, also known as Cocainism, is the state of being dependent on cocaine.
 This illegal substance, which is processed from a crystalline powder, is a highly addictive drug.
 Some may be familiar with one of the common street terms; coke, snowball, nose candy or blow.
 Users of cocaine feel euphoria like high.
 It gives the user an energy rush similar to caffeine but on a much larger scale.

-The problems with this drug are very widespread.
-However, helpful inpatient treatment is available and recovery is absolutely possible.
-Yet, first, let’s check out some statistics and look at the basics:
+The problems with this drug are rampant.
+However, helpful treatment is available, and recovery is possible.
+First, let’s check out some statistics and look at the basics:

 Shocking Cocaine Addition Usage Statistics

 These statistics about the usage and addiction to cocaine are striking: